nazar-r/aMessage/docs/README.md

-# Messaging App built with TypeScript + React + NestJS + PostgreSQL
+# Messaging App Built With TypeScript + React + NestJS + PostgreSQL

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.